AlxHnr/nano-backup/README.md

 makes it useless for for backing up binpkg cache directories.
 I also want to know exactly _what_ has changed on my system since the last backup.
-This includes file permissions, timestamps, etc. All that in a simple, straightforward and atomic way, so no changes can sneak in without my approval.
+This includes file permissions, timestamps, etc. All that in a simple, straightforward and atomic way, preventing changes to sneak in without approval.

 I _greatly_ disagree with the crowd that recommends you to just `dd` or